yangheng95/PyABSA/README.md

 10. MAMS
 11. TShirt
 12. Television
+13. MOOC
+14. Shampoo
-13. Multilingual (The sum of all datasets.)
+15. Multilingual (The sum of all datasets.)

-Basically, you don't have to download the datasets, as the datasets will be downloaded automatically.
+You don't have to download the datasets, as the datasets will be downloaded automatically.

 # Model Support